gbogard/portfolio/src/content/blog/what-is-recursion.md

     return acc
   }
   // When the value is an object, we strip out null values
-  // recursilvey by making a nested call if (isObject(value)) {
+  // recursively by making a nested call if (isObject(value)) {
     const filteredValue = removeNullValues(value)
     // We also strip out empty objects from the result